yatian-liu/yatian-liu.github.io/index.md

 an amateur photographer who like to use cameras to capture beautiful, memorable, or emotional moments.
 Besides, I have a little experience in graphic design and in particular really appreciate the beauty of typography (the logo below is designed by me in a beginners' graphic design course!).
-I support the free software movement and try to use proprietary software only when I really need it.
+Some of my photographs and design works are given on the [Artistic Works](/artistic_works) page.
+In addition, I support the free software movement and try to use proprietary software only when I really need it.

 <p align="center">
   <img width="48" height="48" src="/public/imgs/yatian_liu_logo.svg">